JulianKnodt/gfx-final-project/writeup.md

 #### What did we try to do?

 Using prior work on such techniques, we tried to implement such a system in GLSL and ThreeJS.
-We also tried using existing 3D models simulate the ink-strokes and shading of artwork.
+We using existing 3D models and simulate the ink-strokes and shading of artwork.

 #### Who would benefit?